AliIbrahim996/SE2_guidline/Session4/README.md

 - NULL

 **_NOTE_**
-> The type of a variable is not usually set by the programmer; rather, it is decided at runtime by PHP depending on the context in which that variable is used.
+> The type of variable is not usually set by the programmer; rather, it is decided at runtime by PHP depending on the context in which that variable is used.
 > To check the type and value of an expression, use the var_dump() function.
 To get a human-readable representation of a type for debugging, use the gettype() function.
 To check for a certain type, do not use gettype(), but rather the is_type functions.